vvnraman/cppcon-2022-cpp-neovim/slides/20-overview.md

     - MacOS

 Note:
+- I am going to assume some C++ knowledge, and some CMake knowledge, as this talk is primarily about how the many different tools invovled in C++ conding work together, as opposed to focusing on any one tool.
 - I'm using Ubuntu 20.04 running within WSL2 on Windows for this talk.
-- Everything I'm showing here should work on any flavour of linux as well as MacOS.
+- Everything I'm showing here should work on any flavour of linux as well as Mac.
-- I am going to assume some C++ knowledge, and some CMake knowledge, as this is a talk primarily about how the many different tools invovled in C++ work together.

 <!-- next slide -->